stt-datacore/website/static/crew/quark_convergence_crew.md

 published: true
 ---

-2018 was the summer of Quark, granting him six events in a calendar year.
-Whether he can maintain anything close to that pace remains to be seen.
-He's merely a good 4/4 crew until FF, but a burgeoning event count has provided value.
+The Great Material Continuum giveth and taketh away.
+2018 was great to Quark, giving him six events in the calendar year, but since then his name hasn't been called.
+Will he get a little love down the line in a costumed or romantic mega?
+Sure.
+But until then, he's merely a poor-for-legendary, good-for-super-rare type of shuttle pilot.
 Although Quark doesn't own a top 15 gauntlet pair, he shows up with 65% crit on occasion which can make even average gauntleteers relevant.